PrestaShop/prestashop-specs/Order Page View.md

 [Popin displaying the products from the pack](/img/pack20%content.png)

-**The pagination of the list starts when there are more than 8 products** **The stock location column is hidden** only when none of the products has a stock location only on the website.
+**The pagination of the list starts when there are more than 8 products** **The stock location column is hidden** only when none of the products has a stock location.
 The column is only displayed at the corresponding pagination.
 If only a product on page 2 of the list has a stock location then the stock location column appears on page 2 and hidden in the other pages.

 [Pagination design](https://projects.invisionapp.com/share/YKTGGFZAMCB#/screens/392128609)